mcdickenson/imagister/README.md

 ## html

-This is where we can put plain or marked-up text describing the project.
+This is where we can put plain or marked-up text describing the project, in addition to the index page.
+If you prefer using haml or markdown that's fine too.

 ## js